-New York City – where wall street wannabes come to make money, fashionistas walk the posh shopping districts, and sadly, where some people just want to make a quick buck through scams.
+New York City – where Wall Street wannabes come to make money, fashionistas walk the posh shopping districts, and sadly, where some people just want to make a quick buck through scams.

-But there are some scams that are notorious in New York, and I witnessed nearly all of these during my short trip there earlier this year.
+But there are some scams that are notorious in New York, and we witnessed nearly all of these during our short trip there earlier this year.

 Read on to find out what you should watch out for in New York, and how to avoid the most common New York scams.

-1. Unofficial cabs at JFK airport
+1. Unofficial taxi cabs at JFK airport

 2. CD bullies and Times Square CD hustlers